-Maria del Camino was the subject for a recent media event PASSAGE TO THE CITY OF STUFF.
-She was driven remotely from NIMBY to a container facility in Oakland, CA using a smart phone to produce a drawing on asphalt by taversing from point A to point B repeatedly, and erasing its course or safety zone.
+Maria del Camino was featured at Ft.
+Mason Center for Arts & Cuture performing SuperTaskk #4.
+She was driven remotely using a smart phone to produce a drawing on asphalt by taversing from point A to point B repeatedly, and erasing its course or safety zone.
 This functionality was debuted at Performance Studies International #19, held at Stanford University.
 The performance, SuperTask #2 (Side Show), was co-sponsored by the Revs Program.
 The product of this performance was a drawing created by the rubber tracks turning on the asphalt of White Plaza.
 The best documentation of the event was via video drones.
 Check out our Blog: http://mariadelcamino.brucetomb.com.
 There was a video produced, including an interview with Bruce: http://www.youtube.com/watch?v=OtzXYt_mmLE

 The project is an on-going collaboration with Chip Lord and Curtis Schreier.
 The basis of project is a fusion of Ant Farm's Media Van (circa 1971), the Citizen's Time Capsule (1975) and new digital media with the introduction of the HUQQUH.

 "Temporary Structures: Performing Architecture in Contemporary Art."
 Is a beautiful new catalog produced for the exhibition at the deCordova Sculpture Park and Museum.
 The Media Van v.08 [Time Capsule] and Ant Farm's work with inflatables is included along with luminaries such as Gordon Matta-Clark, Vito Acconci, and Erwin Wurm.